Deep Likelihood Network for Image Restoration with Multiple Degradation Levels

 \subsection{Image Inpainting and Interpolation}

-~ We will analyze the performance of different models on image inpainting and interpolation together in this section.
+~ We will analyze the performance of different models on image inpainting and interpolation together in this subsection.

-\paragraph{Network architectures.} Following previous works~\cite{Gao2017}, we first introduce inpainting networks for hallucinating visual contents within square blocks whose size and location vary randomly in given images, and the same pipeline will be applied also to image interpolation.
-As a baseline model, the popular encoder-decoder-based architecture~\cite{Pathak2016, Gao2017, Li2017} (a.k.a., autoencoder) is chosen.
-We directly adapt the open-source Torch implementation from Gao and Grauman~\cite{Gao2017}.
-See Section D in our supp. for more details.
+\textbf{Network architectures.} Following prior work~\cite{Gao2017}, we first introduce inpainting networks for hallucinating visual contents within square blocks whose size and location vary randomly in given images, and a similar pipeline will be applied also to image interpolation.
+As a baseline model, the popular encoder-decoder-based architecture~\cite{Pathak2016, Gao2017, Li2017} (a.k.a., autoencoder) was chosen.
+We directly adapted the open-source Torch implementation from Gao and Grauman~\cite{Gao2017}.
+See Section~\ref{sec:netarc} for more details.

-\paragraph{Training and test samples.} Same with Gao and Grauman~\cite{Gao2017}, we evaluate inpainting and interpolation models on two different datasets: CelebA~\cite{Liu2015} and SUN397~\cite{Xiao2016}.
-For CelebA, the first 100,000 images are used to form the training set.
-Some other 2000 images are randomly chosen and split into a validation set and a test set, each with 1000 images.
-For SUN397, we similarly have 100,000 images for training, and 1000 images each for validation and testing.
-Input images are also uniformly rescaled to $64\times 64$ so the encoder will output $4\times4$ feature maps.
-Extra randomness is introduced into the test samples owing to pixel removal at possibly any location, so the test set can be highly biased.
-In order to address this issue, we utilize $10\times$ more samples by degenerating each original test image with $10$ feasible degradations and save all these combinations (of corrupted images and ground-truth) locally such that our models are tested on the same sample pairs.
+\textbf{Training and test samples.} Same with Gao and Grauman~\cite{Gao2017}, we evaluated inpainting and interpolation models on two datasets: CelebA~\cite{Liu2015} and SUN397~\cite{Xiao2016}.
+For CelebA, the first 100,000 images were used to form the training set.
+Some other 2000 images were randomly chosen and split into a validation set and a test set, each contains 1000 uncorrupted images.
+For SUN397, we similarly had 100,000 images for training, and we also had 1000 uncorrupted images each for validation and testing.
+Input images were uniformly rescaled to $64\times 64$, thus the encoder would output feature maps with a spatial size of $4\times4$.
+Randomness was introduced into the test samples owing to pixel removal at possibly any location, thus in order to ensure that different models were tested on the same set, we utilized $10\times$ more samples by degenerating each original test image with $10$ feasible degradations and save all these combinations (of corrupted images and the ground-truth) locally for testing.
+That is, all the models were tested on the same sample pairs.

-\paragraph{Training process.} We initialize the channel-wise fully-connected layer with a random Gaussian distribution and all convolutional layers with the ``MSRA'' method~\cite{He2015}.
-In our experiments, $10^{-4}$ weight decay and ADAM~\cite{Kingma2015} with an initial learning rate of $10^{-3}$ is adopted to optimize:
+\textbf{Training process.} We initialized the channel-wise fully-connected layer with a random Gaussian distribution and all convolutional layers with the ``MSRA'' method~\cite{He2015}.
+In our experiments, $10^{-4}$ weight decay and ADAM~\cite{Kingma2015} with an initial learning rate of $10^{-3}$ were adopted to optimize: